umarsheikh13/tumblr-theme-verticool/README.md

 # Verticool

-Verticool is a minimal portfolio theme that allows you to showcase your photography in a verti"cool" way.
-It's fully responsive and works on all devices and all the major browsers.
+Verticool is a slideshow theme for visual portfolios and image galleries with succinct captions.
+Verticool has bright, sweet gradient background options and smart, customisable side vertical buttons.

 #### Photo Posts